Skip to main content

 Stay in control

 Join the session at any time to course correct.
-Should things go off the rails, click Stop or press ESC.
-You can continue right where you left off by sending a corrective message.
-Agent interface showing task input with "Describe your task" placeholder /clear for a clean slate: Resets the session but keeps the environment (files, database state, networking).
-Useful when you learn what you should have prompted in the first place.
+Click Stop or press ESC, then send a corrective message.
+Use /clear to reset the session while keeping the environment (files, database state, networking).
 The /clear command interface for resetting a session On mobile: Open app.ona.com on your phone.
-Agents are autonomous, so mobile works well for checking in, reviewing outcomes, and firing off new tasks between meetings.
+Agents are autonomous, so mobile works well for checking in, reviewing outcomes, and firing off new tasks.

 Set guardrails